AI-Collaboratory/jupyterhub-ansible/README.md

 You don't need the `sync.yml` playbook or the exercises role to run a jupyterhub server.
 These are for copying sample data and notebooks to user directories.

+## Develop

+If you want to workon this playbook you can use the supplied ansible setup.

+    vagrant up